 No, the use of the music theory apps is not necessary for preparing or for completing the online exam process for Music Theory Levels 5 to 8.
 The Apps are additional tools to help support you in your practice if you are looking for further drills to strengthen your knowledge of theory concepts.

 You will be able to type the answers to your essay questions in the online exam.
 For more information regarding the online History exams, please review the videos found here.

-Theory examination results are generally available six weeks after the examination.
-Students are then able to view their graded paper online.
-Scans of the theory papers will be available eight to ten weeks after the date of the examination.
+Advanced Theory examination results (written through Zoom) are generally available six weeks after the examination.
+Scans of the theory papers will be available eight to ten weeks after the examination in their MyRCM account.

 For instructions on where to find your mark in your MyRCM account, click here.

 A switch from the study guide option to the standalone exam may be possible as long as you have not yet submitted any unit tests.
 To request a switch, please contact us.
 Please note that it is currently not possible to upgrade from the standalone exam option (which was purchased using an exam credit) to the study guide with exam option.

 While Online Theory Exams do not include a full practice exam, candidates will be able to practice how to answer questions using the online format, prior to starting their exam.

 Approved refunds will be processed to the original payee via the original method of payment.